jaunt/EJS-Site-Builder-Docs/airfry/data/md/faq.md

 ### Does Airfry support other Templating Languages?

-Yes.
+Yes, but not as first class citizens.
 See the question above regarding Markdown.
-Instead of using the markdown-it NPM module in your [generate scripts](/docs/output/generateScript/), you could find an NPM module for the templating language of your choice, whether it be [handlebars](https://handlebarsjs.com/), [liquid](https://shopify.github.io/liquid/), [nunjucks](https://mozilla.github.io/nunjucks/) etc.
+Instead of using the markdown-it NPM module in your [generate scripts](/docs/templates/generateScript/), you could find an NPM module for the templating language of your choice, whether it be [handlebars](https://handlebarsjs.com/), [liquid](https://shopify.github.io/liquid/), [nunjucks](https://mozilla.github.io/nunjucks/) etc.

 ### Should I use other template languages besides EJS?